symfony/symfony-docs/cookbook/bundles/tests.rst

 Creating a Minimal AppKernel
 ----------------------------

-Third party bundles cannot be run on their own, they need an application.
-Instead of creating a separate application, install the bundle in it and then check how things turn out, it is possible to create a minimalistic ``AppKernel`` inside the bundle, for testing and showcase purposes.
+Third party bundles cannot be ran standalone, they need an application.
+It is possible to create a minimalistic ``AppKernel`` inside the bundle for testing and showcase purposes, instead of:

+1. creating a separate application
+2. install the bundle in it
+3. then check how things turn out

 If the third party bundle is named ``AcmeMyBundle``, the ``AppKernel`` could look like this::